 For your participation in the MRI scan, you will receive a \$75 gift card and a video of your brain.
-For completing a rewards task, you will receive up to an additional \$25 gift card.
+For completing a Reward task or Faces task, you will receive up to an additional \$25 gift card.
 For completed surveys in this add-on study, not covered in RISE Up-EA, you will receive a total of \$20.
 Additionally, you will receive \$25 for completing the Vioscreen dietary screener, \$25 for completing the stool sample kit, and \$25 for completing the saliva and buccal cell samples.
-For your parking needs at UCLA for the MRI scan, you will also receive a parking voucher.
+For your travel needs to UCLA for the MRI scan, you will also receive a \$16 cash allowance.